-B. HOTMA Changes
+A. HOTMA Changes

 HUD has announced several changes to certain provisions of the Housing Opportunity through Modernization Act of 2016 (HOTMA).
-These changes will require updates to our current Admissions and Continued Occupancy Policy (ACOP), which are being presented to you this month.
+HUD established HOTMA to streamline processes and reduce administrative burdens on housing June 27, 2023 Page 2 providers and assisted residents.
+The recent changes will require updates to our current Admissions and Continued Occupancy Policy (ACOP).